Slovakia profile

 European integration

-1998 September/October - Meciar loses premiership following elections.
-Mikulas Dzurinda, heads new coalition, pledges to strengthen democracy and put Slovakia back on the road to European integration.
+1998 September/October - Mikulas Dzurinda heads new coalition government, and pledges to strengthen democracy and put Slovakia back on the road to European integration.

 1999 January - Parliament ends nearly a year of constitutional crisis by passing a new law allowing for president to be directly elected by the people.

-1999 May - Pro-Western candidate Rudolf Schuster wins country's first direct presidential elections.
+1999 May - Pro-Western candidate Rudolf Schuster wins the first direct presidential elections.

-1999 July - Parliament approves law to improve the status of minority languages.

-2001 February - Parliament approves far reaching changes to the country's constitution, a key step towards gaining membership of the EU and Nato.
-The new constitution decentralises power in Slovakia, increases the authority of the state audit office, strengthens the independence of the judiciary and gives greater recognition to minority rights.
+2001 February - Parliament approves far-reaching changes to the constitution, a key step towards gaining membership of the EU and Nato.
+It decentralises power to the regions, strengthens the judiciary, and gives greater recognition to minority rights.

-2002 January - Eight new regional parliaments created under amended constitution, one of the key requirements for EU entry.

-2002 September - Mikulas Dzurinda wins second term as premier in a centre-right coalition government.

 2003 May - Slovaks vote in referendum in favour of EU membership.
 Turnout is just over the required 50 per cent.